Tensor-Network-Based Unraveling of Non-Markovian Dynamics in Large Spin Chains via the Influence Martingale Approach: Numerical Implementation, Results and Discussions

-which provides a prototypical description of memory effects and information backflow in open-system dynamics.
+{Decay rates in open quantum systems arise as theoretical quantities fixed by the underlying microscopic system--environment dynamics \cite{donvil2022}.
+In structured reservoir models, the spectral density determines the bath correlation function, which encodes non-Markovian memory effect in the reduced dynamics\cite{Breuer2016}.
+From the resulting dynamical map or propagator, one constructs a time-local generator that can be expressed in a generalized Lindblad form.
+The decay rates are then obtained as the eigenvalues of the decoherence matrix, associated with the dissipative part of the time-local generator\cite{4c01632}.
+For trajectory simulations exhibiting non-Markovian features, these decay rates ${\gamma_k(t)}$ are generally time-dependent and may become negative.} we adopt a benchmark model with damped oscillatory rate{\cite{donvil2022}},

+{which provides a prototypical description which mimics the damped oscillatory rates, arising from structured reservoirs with Lorentzian spectral densities, as obtained in time-local/TCL master-equation treatments \cite{PhysRevA.81.052103}.
+These models naturally yield exponentially damped oscillatory behavior and temporary negativity of decay rates, reflecting possible finite reservoir memory and non-Markovian information backflow.
 The parameter $\gamma_\infty$ specifies the asymptotic Markovian background dissipation, representing the residual steady decay rate in the long-time limit ($t \to \infty$).
-The oscillatory component $B e^{-f(t)}\sin(\omega t)$ captures memory-induced feedback from a structured environment, with $\omega$ denoting the characteristic frequency of the dominant environmental mode.
+The oscillatory component $B e^{-f(t)}\sin(\omega t)$ are commonly associated with memory-induced feedback from a structured environment, with $\omega$ denoting the characteristic frequency of the dominant environmental mode.
 The damping factor $e^{-f(t)}$ (for $f(t) > 0$) imposes a finite correlation time of the bath, ensuring the gradual suppression of memory effects.
-For numerical simulations, we adopt the parameter set $f(t) = 0.25 t^3$, $\omega = 7.5$, $B = 12$, and $ \gamma_\infty = 8.24$, consistent with \cite{donvil2022}, which has been demonstrated to produce pronounced non-Markovian signatures in the system dynamics.\\
+For numerical simulations, we choose a parameter set $f(t) = 0.25 t^3$, $\omega = 7.5$, {$B = 0.2$, and $ \gamma_\infty \simeq 0.137 $, motivated from \cite{PhysRevA.81.052103}}.
+This parameter set yields finite time intervals in which $\gamma_k(t)<0$, and therefore provides a useful phenomenological benchmark for testing the trajectory method in a controlled non-Markovian regime. }

-Whenever $\gamma_k(t)$ becomes negative, we introduce a time-dependent shift $C_t$ such that the shifted rates $r_k(t) = \gamma_k(t) + C_t$ remain strictly positive, ensuring consistency with martingale-based computations.
+Whenever $\gamma_k(t)$ becomes negative, we introduce a time-dependent shift $C_t$ such that the shifted rates $r_k(t) = \gamma_k(t) + C_t$ remain {positive}, ensuring consistency with martingale-based computations.
 In our simulations, $C_t$ is set to zero when all $\gamma_k(t)$ are positive, and otherwise defined as twice the modulus of the most negative rate \cite{donvil2022} , i.e.